ggreer/geoff.greer.fm/_posts/2012-03-22-work-patterns-on-a-plane.markdown

 - Productivity
 ---

-I've found that planes provide a good opportunity for me to get stuff done.
+I've found that air travel provides a good opportunity for me to get stuff done.
 The isolation[\[1\]](#ref_1) helps me avoid distractions and forces my mind to stay focused on the job at hand.
 I'm also buoyed by the knowledge that I will have minimal interruptions for the duration of the flight.

-But there are some caveats.
+That said, there are some caveats.

 Having a small laptop is crucial.
 Large laptops won't fit on your lap if someone reclines their seat.